 Does the eSIM work on the Prague metro?

 Yes, mobile coverage on the Prague metro is excellent.
 All main lines (A, B, and C) have 4G coverage in stations and tunnels, allowing you to use maps, check schedules, and stay connected during your journeys.
 This is not common in all European cities, but Prague has invested in underground infrastructure.
-You can comfortably use your eSIM to browse, reply to messages, or check connections while traveling on the metro.
+You can safely use your eSIM to browse, respond to messages, or check connections while traveling on the metro.

 When does the eSIM activate in the Czech Republic?

-The eSIM activates automatically when your phone connects to the local network in the Czech Republic.
+The eSIM automatically activates when your phone connects to the local network in the Czech Republic.
 You can install the profile before traveling, but the validity period only begins when you arrive in the country and the eSIM detects the Czech network.
 This means you don't "waste" days by installing it in advance.
 Upon landing in Prague, your phone will automatically search for the network and activate the service within a few minutes.

 Can I use the eSIM in castles outside Prague?